Skip to main content

 Why API Billing Appears On A Subscribed Account

 A Claude subscription and Claude API billing are separate products.
 Claude Pro or Max can let you use Claude Code through Claude credentials, but that does not mean the plan includes general API calls.
-Anthropic's Pro/Max Claude Code support article explicitly treats API credits as separate from subscription use.
+Anthropic's Pro/Max Claude Code support article now also separates included plan allocation, optional usage credits, and Claude Console auto-reload settings.

 The confusing part is that Claude Code can sit at the intersection.
 The same local tool can be used interactively with a subscription login, or it can be pointed at an API key for API-account usage.
 When those paths are mixed on the same machine, the route in effect matters more than the plan you assume you are using.